Test Runner Tab

 - The leaf nodes represent the individual tests.

 - The testing toolbar provides controls that enable you to monitor the tests and analyze results.
-Some of the commands are duplicated on the context menus of the test tree nodes and the entries in the Statistics pane.
+Some of the commands are duplicated on the context menus of the test tree nodes.

 - The Output pane shows the output of the current test suit.

-- The Statistics pane shows the list of executed tests with the time used for executing each test and the test result.
+- The inline statistics show the list of executed tests with the execution time of each test.